learn-teochew/learn-teochew.github.io/pages/texts/low_thia_khiang.md

 Despite checking our books for ten months, and wanting to do us in, they haven’t been able to find anything.

-> *tshe tsap-kai-gue kai siau* – This is an example of a *kai* construction where a verb, in this case *tshesiau*, is split into two, and the modifier (*tsap-kai-gue-kai*) is inserted in between.
+> *cê zab-gai ghueh kai siao* – This is an example of a *gai* construction where a verb, in this case *cê-siao*, is split into two, and the modifier (*zab-gai ghueh gai*) is inserted in between.

 <hr />

 \[8:02\]

-I ou bǒ mue’kíar m7-kam-ngúang!
+i³³ ou³³ bo¹¹ mueʔ² kĩã²⁵ m¹¹ kam³³ ŋuaŋ²⁵

 I1 ou1 bho5(7) muêh8(4)gian6 m6(7)-gam1nguang6!